jro31/jethro-codes/_articles/projects/blocks-falling.md

 if (liveBlockRef.current === 'J') rotatedBlock = rotateJBlock(direction);
 ```

-We then set the return of `rotateJBlock` to the `rotatedBlock` variable.
+We then set the return of `rotateJBlock()` to the `rotatedBlock` variable.

 Just to clarify why for _some_ blocks we pass-in a rotation `direction`, and for others we don't, the `I`, `S` and `Z` blocks only have two positions.

 If you rotate either of these blocks 180°, they're back where they started.
-So whether or not the player rotates these blocks clockwise or anti-clockwise, it's going to end up the same.
-So no need to check.
+So whether or not the player rotates these blocks clockwise or anti-clockwise, it's going to end up the same, so there's no need to check.

 With the `J`, `L` and `T` blocks, we don't have this luxury.
 Rotating them clockwise and anti-clockwise _does_ matter, and returns a different result.

-As we're focussing on a `J` block, we end up calling the `useRotateJBlock` hook, and...
+As we're focussing on a `J` block, we call the `useRotateJBlock` hook, and...

 Well this isn't a pretty one: